visit-dav/visit/src/doc/cli_manual/functions.rst

   SetDatabaseCorrelationOptions(method, whenToCreate) -> integer

-method : type
+method : integer
     An integer that tells VisIt what default method to use when automaticallycreating a database correlation.
 The value must be in the range [0,3].

-whenToCreate : type
+whenToCreate : integer
     An integer that tells VisIt when to automatically create database correlations.

 return type : integer